-As I mentioned, the best way to avoid trying to force sleep is to distract yourself.
 In the “old days” when someone couldn’t sleep, what were they told to do?
 Count sheep.
-Count backward by 3’s from 1,000.
+Count backward by three from 1,000.
 Read War and Peace.
 These were the gold standards of boring, monotonous activities, and the hope was to bore ourselves to sleep.
 Ever try this?
 I did once.
 Made it to about 11 sheep and wanted to scream.
 (I’ve also wondered if sheep with insomnia count jumping humans.
 Again, I digress.)

 When you lie down to sleep, it is very important to understand something: You can’t think about nothing.
 The human brain (even mine) is too big.
 Humans are always thinking about something, all the time, so the “blank slate” approach in bed doesn’t work very well because it’s not possible.
 Boring or monotonous mental tasks like counting sheep may work once or twice for some people, but they are not a long term solution.
 For some people, boring or monotonous thoughts can turn into worrisome ruminations, leading to more insomnia.

 So what works well?
 Once you are relaxed and sleepy enough for sleepy to have a chance, the best strategy is to use the amazing, limitless theater of your mind to distract yourself with pleasant imagery.
-And it’s simple, because as a human you do this all the time.
+And it’s simple and natural – as a human you do this almost all the time.
 When you go to bed (or back to bed), in your mind just visualize a pleasant scene, a nice memory, a part of a favorite book or movie, a project you’re working on that you enjoy, a “happy place”, etc. There is no end to material.
 And don’t just let your mind drift there – mentally take it there.
-Concentrate and focus on it.
-The secret is the more you focus on pleasant visualizations, the less you focus on sleep, and this is exactly what sleep needs.
+Be very detailed with your imagery.
+The secret is the more you focus on pleasant, detailed visualization, the less you focus on sleep.
+And this is exactly what sleep needs.
 It needs you not to focus on it.
 It’s how you don’t “try” to sleep – you try to vizualize in your mind.

 Don’t remember everything about an image, scene, memory, etc.?
 Doesn’t matter, make it up – it’s your mind after all!
 You might look through an old photo album before bed to jog your memory of a great experience from your past.
 Or leaf through a magazine about a favorite hobby or a distant land you’d like to visit.
 Then at night, when you climb into bed and close your eyes for sleep, take yourself there.
 Really get into it, recalling as much of the sights and sounds, as possible.
 The whole experience.

 Reading before bed is perhaps one of the best ways to get sleepy.
 When you read, what are you doing in your mind?
 You are visualizing everything.
 You are literally making the movie based on the book (which is why we are always disappointed when we watch a movie made from a book we’ve read – it’s not OUR movie!).
 Reading distracts you, taking you somewhere mentally.
-Personally, I like historical novels with places, characters, etc. And to clarify, I’m talking about reading a paper book or magazine of some sort (not a backlit screen), perhaps in incandescent light.
+Personally, I like historical novels with places, characters, etc. And to clarify, I’m talking about reading a paper book or magazine of some sort.
 You remember paper books, those things in boxes 10 for a dollar at garage sales?
 Who would have thought they could help the world sleep better!

 If reading is difficult or impossible visually, audio stories can be a great option.
 There are multiple online audio story sites.
 Most libraries also have books on tape on loan for free.
 Before going to bed, try listening to a story.
 You might even flip through a magazine at the same time to keep yourself even more distracted.
 Later, when you feel the strong waves of sleepiness, turn it off, go to bed, and maybe play the movie clips you created in your mind!